vrajgatla/Email-autmotaion/README.md

 ### 2. Adding Subscribers
 - Navigate to the Subscribers page
 - Add email addresses of your subscribers
+- Import subscribers in bulk via CSV
-- Manage your subscriber list
+- Manage your subscriber list (duplicates are checked and prevented)

 ### 3. Sending Emails